Hummingbird: Fast, Flexible, and Fair Inter-Domain Bandwidth Reservations: Security Analysis

 This does not exclude the threat of other DoS attacks, which we analyze separately for off-path and on-reservation-set adversaries.
 As discussed above, brute-force attacks on authentication tags are not feasible in practice.
 Therefore, off-path adversaries cannot forge authentication tags for an honest AS hop, which prevents them from disturbing reservation traffic, since they can only either send best-effort traffic, or traffic belonging to a valid reservation.

-Since reservations are granted for individual hops (instead of full paths), a host is free to use the reservation for a specific hop on multiple paths.
-In this case, an on-reservation-set adversary may exist and is able to observe valid authentication tags for reservations on hops that are used by the source for multiple paths.
-This enables such an adversary to perform DoS attacks (\ref{prop:qos}) on these hops.
+Since reservations are granted for individual hops, a host may use the reservation for a specific hop on multiple paths.
+In this case, an on-reservation-set adversary could observe valid authentication tags for reservations on hops that are used by the source for multiple paths.
+This enables such an adversary to perform a DoS attack (\ref{prop:qos}) on these hops.

-Namely, an on-reservation-set adversary can observe packet authentication tags for the reserved hop from packets that were sent on a path that includes the adversary.
-The adversary can then create packets that will successfully pass authentication at the reserved hop by duplicating the observed packet authentication tags (optionally dropping the original packets) which is possible during the validity period of the observed packet (e.g., 1 second).
-Since \name does not require ASes to deploy duplicate suppression, this can be used for a DoS attack by sending large amounts of traffic on the reservation, such that legitimate traffic using the reservation through a different path is dropped by the policing system.
+Namely, an on-reservation-set adversary can observe authentication tags for the reserved hop from packets that were sent on a path that includes the adversary.
+The adversary can then fabricate packets that will successfully pass authentication at the reserved hop by duplicating the observed packet authentication tags (optionally dropping the original packets) which is possible during the validity period of the observed packet (e.g., 1 second).
+Since \name does not require ASes to deploy duplicate suppression, this can be used for a DoS attack on packets that do not flow through the attacker: by sending large amounts of traffic on the reservation to exhaust the reservation's bandwidth limit at a downstream AS, causing legitimate traffic arriving on a different path at the downstream AS to get dropped by the policing system.

-To prevent such attacks, it is sufficient to use reservations exclusively for one path at the time.
-Moreover, multiple reservations with different \resid{}s can be obtained in parallel, therefore allowing the source to make multiple separate reservations for the shared hops.
-This additional step allows concurrent and partially overlapping multi-path communication with full guarantees (equivalent to Colibri~\cite{giuliari2021colibri}).
+To prevent such attacks, it is sufficient to make a separate reservation for shared hops on each path and thus use each reservation exclusively on one path at a time.
 Whether to use a single reservation on multiple paths or to obtain separate reservations for each path is a trade-off between convenience and security.
 The decision between these options can be made by the source, depending on whether they trust ASes on all paths that they use, or only the ASes on the current path.